Sparse Activity Detection in Multi-Cell Massive MIMO Exploiting Channel Large-Scale Fading: Phase Transition Analysis of Covariance Based Detection in Single-Cell Case

 \section{Phase Transition Analysis of Covariance Based Detection in Single-Cell Case}

 We now present a performance analysis of the covariance based activity detection in the single-cell scenario.
 The analysis is based on a phase transition in the massive MIMO regime where $M$ tends to infinity.
-Specifically, we answer the following question: Given $N$ potential devices in the cell and a set of non-orthogonal signature sequences $\mathbf{s}_n, \forall n$ of length $L$, how many active devices (i.e., $K$) at most can be reliably detected?
+Specifically, we answer the following question: Given $N$ potential devices in the cell and a set of non-orthogonal signature sequences $\mathbf{s}_n, \forall n$ of length $L$, how many active devices (i.e., $K$) can be reliably detected in the asymptotic massive MIMO regime?

 Note that analyzing the performance of the coordinate descent algorithm for solving \eqref{eq.prob.single.lsf} and \eqref{eq.prob.single.nolsf} is a challenging problem, because the coordinate descent algorithm is not guaranteed to converge to the global optimum solutions.
 Instead, we make an idealized assumption that the global optima of \eqref{eq.prob.single.lsf} and \eqref{eq.prob.single.nolsf} can be obtained, and focus on analyzing the performance of the globally optimal solutions.